SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 You can see `prefix`es a `suffix`es here too. `court` and `name`.
 They follow simiar rules. <!-- Added 04/05 -->

+**Note 1:** `docket_number` here is ONLY for the client(s).
+It's not for 'court use only' areas of the form.

-**Note**: just ignore/delete any drop-down menus for court names in existing court forms.
+**Note 2:** Just ignore/delete any drop-down menus for court names in existing court forms.
 We'll replace that with the name of the court, written out as a new field.
 You can likely cover up the field by setting a white background.

 ## Signature date